 Secure generation of random numbers

-- Usage of C# for developing robust and efficient software applications
+- Usage of Python 3 for building and executing Python applications

 Non compliant code

 In the above Python code, we are using the